noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 >   requirements change, a function may no longer "fit the mold" like other functions, forcing the developer to do more
 >   refactoring than if you had just listed out your tests separately.

-So, yes, of course, writing shared behaviors using the "`this` keyword" does work.
+So writing shared behaviors using the "`this` keyword" does work.
 And it can be pretty useful from time to time.
-But it can also bring a lot of unneeded complexity to your tests!
+But it can also bring a lot of unneeded complexity to your tests.

 **Avoid using the Mocha context as much as you can!**
 _Same thing for shared behaviors in general!_

 ## from complexity to simplicity

-In order to do so, let's deconstruct our previous example, and minimize its complexity step-by-step.
+Let's deconstruct the previous example, and minimize its complexity step-by-step.

 ### integrated setup or tear down